Brettles/short-sqs-lab/README.md

 ./generate-sqs-fifo-data.py
 ```

+Note that the code is slightly different - when a message is sent to a FIFO queue you must specify a group name.
+In this example it's set to "Group1".
+The message receiver can optional choose which group to receive messages from.
+If you do not specify a group then messages are received from all groups.

 ### Receiving FIFO SQS Messages
 Edit `get-sqs-data.py` again and update it with the FIFO queue URL.
 Note that the receiving code is the same for standard and FIFO queues.